lauren/simple-select/README.md

 simpleSelect("#id");
 ```

-Returns the element with the ID "#id" AND any element with the class ".class":
+Returns elements with the class ".class" that are children of the element with the ID "#id":

 ```javascript
 simpleSelect("#id .class");